inc2734/smart-custom-fields/readme.txt

 2. Post edit page.

 == Changelog ==

+= 1.6.5 =
+* Fixed a bug that multi value in the loop is broken.

 = 1.6.4 =
 * Fixed a bug that wysiwyg fields became tinymce default format when content editor mode is text.